-2. Develop biological control recommendations for two-spotted spider mite (TSSM) that are tailored for low tunnel strawberry systems.
-A major concern of strawberry growers is the effect low tunnels have on TSSM, as this species is pesticide resistant and reproduces well under plastic tunnels.
-A promising alternative for control of TSSM is biological control.
+2. Develop biological control recommendations for two-spotted spider mite low tunnel strawberry.
+A major concern of strawberry growers is the effect low tunnels have on spider mites, as this species is pesticide resistant and reproduces well under plastic tunnels.
+A promising alternative for control of spider mites is biological control.
 Objective 2 is intended to develop tunnel-specific recommendations for spider mite management using biocontrol tactics.
-Several commercially available predatory mite species will be tested on multiple strawberry cultivars under varying plastic types to determine which combination of predatory mite species, strawberry cultivar, and plastic type optimizes TSSM control.
-Further experiments will be conducted to describe the physical and chemical characteristics of strawberry cultivars to help explain the possible variation in TSSM control.
-Lastly, varying release rates of predators will be evaluated to determine the optimal number of predators to release according to TSSM density.
+Several commercially available predatory mite species will be compared for spider mite control in greenhouse and field experiments.

-Results generated from the above objectives will be presented at grower meetings, published in peer-reviewed journals and extension bulletins, and will be developed into instructional YouTube videos to broadly disseminate our findings.
+Results generated from the above objectives will be presented at grower meetings, published in peer-reviewed journals and extension bulletins, and will be developed into instructional YouTube videos to broadly disseminate research findings.

 Information on pest barriers and recommendations for management is needed by low tunnel strawberry growers.
-This project aims to address this by identifying common weeds, pathogens and arthropod pests that are likely to be targets of control under low tunnels, and by developing specific recommendations for management of TSSM.
-Results generated from this study is intended to provide a foundation on which to build management programs and to provide recommendations on biocontrol of TSSM that supports sustainable agriculture.
+This project aims to address this by identifying common weeds, pathogens and arthropod pests that are likely to be targets of control under low tunnels, and by developing specific recommendations for management of TSSM and TPB.
+Results generated from this study is intended to provide a foundation on which to build IPM programs and to promote sustainable agriculture.

-A day neutral strawberry planting (var.
-‘Albion’) was established that included both low tunnel production and open production in the field during 2018 (Fig. 1).
+Objective 1: A day neutral strawberry planting (var.
+‘Albion’) was established that included both low tunnel production and open production in the field during 2018 and 2019 (Fig. 1).
 Arthropod pests, pathogens, and weeds were monitored throughout the season with a specific emphasis placed on species commonly found on strawberry.
 A combination of pitfall traps, sticky cards, vacuuming were conducted to describe general arthropod pest abundance while targeted sampling was conducted to monitor for specific strawberry pests.
-This included baited slug traps, flower tapping (for tarnished plant bug monitoring), and incubating ripe fruit to determine infestation rates of spotted wing drosophila or other fruit pests.
+This included baited slug traps, flower tapping (for tarnished plant bug monitoring), and incubating ripe fruit to determine infestation rates of spotted-wing drosophila or other fruit pests.
 Weeds were harvested every two weeks to determine relative weed abundance between open-field and low tunnel grown strawberries, and visual surveys in both systems were conducted to describe pathogen incidence on fruit and foliage.
 This effort was extended in 2019 to monitor for pest at two grower sites, and one additional research site across central NY.

 Education & Outreach Activities and Participation Summary

-Results of this project will proved needed information on pest incidence and severity on protected culture strawberry, an important crop in NY and across the Northeast.
-This information contributes to sustainability by providing the foundation on which management programs can be built from.
-Growers will know which pests to prepare for, and thus can plan accordingly.
-By limiting pest control efforts to a few target pests, growers can save resources and better protect their investment in low tunnel production systems.
-In addition, a major goal of this project is to develop recommendations for biological control of TSSM, a devastating pest of protected culture strawberry.
-Alternative options for management of TSSM are needed, especially it becomes increasingly resistant to pesticides; however, current options for biological control have variable success.
-By tailoring current options in biocontrol to low tunnel strawberry, this project hopes to reduce the variability of biocontrol success and reduce grower reliance on pesticide use.
+Results of this project will provide needed information on pest incidence and severity on protected culture strawberry, an important crop in NY and across the Northeast.
+This information contributes to sustainability by providing a foundation upon which management programs can be built.
+With this research, growers will be more aware of target pests on low tunnel strawberry.
+By targeting specific pests, growers can save resources and better protect their investment in low tunnel production systems.
+In addition, a major goal of this project was to provide recommendations for biological control of TSSM and TPB, which are devastating pests of protected culture strawberry.
+Alternative options for management of these pests are needed, especially as protected-culture systems become increasingly popular among growers in the Northeast.
+We hope recommendations provided by this research can be used by growers to create more efficient and sustainable strawberry production systems.

 We have learned a great deal about sustainable production of strawberries in the Northeastern U.S. while conducting research for this project.
 We have specifically come to realize the great difficulty in conducting biological control experiments in the field with small pest targets, such as herbivorous mites.
-We hypothesize that the lack of success of predatory mites in controlling TSSM in the field was the high rate of predator dispersal from our strawberry plants, thus we will conduct further experiments to address this.
+We hypothesize that the lack of success of predatory mites in controlling TSSM in the field was due to the high rate of predator dispersal from our strawberry plants, thus we will conduct further experiments to address this.
 In fact, we have established collaborations with commercial industry representatives and together submitted a NIFA Pre-Doctoral Fellowship in 2020 to evaluate predatory mite dispersal in more depth.